kevinacraig/hello-world/README.md

 # hello-world
-A repository for me to learn how to use GitHub
+This is a repository for me to learn how to use GitHub.